divox/SPAM-Domains/README.md

 Good question...
 Uhm...
 Next question please :-)

 ### Why are you publishing this list?
-The sales strategy you have chosen by sending multiple unsolicited emails is irritating and undesirable.
+The sales strategy chosen by sending multiple unsolicited emails is irritating and undesirable.
 To help organizations proactively prevent spam emails according to such sales strategies, this list is publicly accessible.

 ### How often is this list updated?
 This list is maintained by volunteers, no agreements have been made as to how often domains will be added to the list.
 Typically, a domain is added within a few days of receiving a spam email in one of the monitored mailboxes.